civboot/civlua/zoa/README.md

 const JOINED = "dec=" $DEC " hex=" $HEX --> "dec=4 hex=0x4"
 ```

-This is intentionally restrictive: it is not good to get too clever with
+This is intentionally restrictive: it is not good to get too clever with cross-language constants in a format like this.
-constants.
+If you want dynamic computation, use
+a sandboxed Lua or your favorite
+config language.

 ## Lua Implementation